-- risk-reduction strategies elaborated at national and local level; - the new planning of new emergency hospitals in Bucharest; - the identification of easy to access locations for emergency containers. - Figure 5a and 5b reflect differences between worst-case scenario (all roads and bridges with a probability of damage affected) and results from Monte Carlo simulations.
+- operational procedures of the Inspectorates for Emergency Situations (such as the National Concept for Post-Earthquake Intervention implementation discussion ongoing), - risk-reduction strategies elaborated at the national and local level, - the planning of new emergency hospitals in Bucharest, the identification of easy-to-access locations for emergency containers.

+Figure 5a and b reflect differences between the worst-case scenario (all roads and bridges with a probability of damage affected) and results from Monte Carlo simulations.
 As such, Fig. 5a presents, for some areas, slightly more increased intervention time values.
 Figure 5c shows service area intervals when considering only emergency hospitals in category I of importance.
-It can be seen that their distribution is generally satisfactory, however there is an area with significantly greater intervention times, reflected also by Fig. 5a and 5b, in the south-west area of Bucharest (Rahova and Ferentari neighborhoods) - an area known also for its socio-economic vulnerability (Armas et al., 2016), also with no major hospital in adjacency.
-Due to the significant - 370 damage expected in the central area, intervention times are expected to be considerable (given also the traffic values for the considered scenario).
-The impact of a central hospital such as Coltea is reflected in the partial decrease of ambulance intervention times for city center.
-However, in the post-earthquake chaos, especially if the earthquake will strike at rush hour, traffic jams are going to pose a considerable threat to road accessibility; our study reveals some of these effects (Fig. 5-9) and that some areas could be much easier accessed by ambulances from non-central locations.
-Bridge dysfunctionalities do not - 375 seem to pose great influences (when comparing also with no damaged bridge scenarios), since in general there are many nearby alternatives.
-Basarab Overpass (north-west to the center labeled in Fig. 3) is the only one who, if inaccessible, could lead to considerable increase of intervention times.
-Figure 5d is, although difficult to comprehend at first sight, important since it provides a visual check upon the correlations between minimum intervention times and the number of hospitals who provide this time; if an area is colored towards green and is also hatched, this means that the area is close to multiple emergency - 380 hospitals, having a lower vulnerability in case of medical emergencies.
-Data behind this type of maps adds an additional understanding to the overall accessibility analysis, being however more demanding in their creation (requiring service area analysis per facility and counting of number of overlapping polygons with a certain value).
-Figure 6 shows service area results for fire stations; the distribution of fire stations is more symmetrical in Bucharest then the - distribution of hospitals, also with a unit in the city center ("Mihai Voda" fire department), behind the Bucharest City Hall building.
-For the chosen scenario (Monday 8AM typical traffic), the influence of this distribution can be seen south of Piata - Unirii (Fig. 6b zoom map), were also boulevards are not expected to be blocked by debris, but north toward Piata Universitatii and Piata Romana, post-earthquake congestion and road segment blockages are expected to significantly increase the travel times.
-To help in the effort of reducing the intervention times in the central area, the "Victoria Palace" fire department (devoted to the Government's building) could contribute, however we did not find appropriate at the moment to consider it in the - analysis, until learning more about their attributions.
+It can be seen that their distribution is generally satisfactory; however there is an area with significantly greater intervention times, reflected also by Fig. 5a and b, in the southwest of Bucharest (Rahova and Ferentari neighborhoods) - an area known also for its socioeconomic vulnerability (Armas et al., 2016), also with no major hospital in proximity.
+Due to the significant damage expected in the central area, intervention times are expected to be considerable (given also the traffic values for the considered scenario).
+The impact of a central hospital such as Coltea is reflected in the partial decrease in ambulance intervention times for the city center.
+However, in the post-earthquake chaos, especially if the earthquake strikes at rush hour, traffic jams are going to pose a considerable threat to road accessibility; our study reveals some of these effects (Figs. 5-9) and that some areas could be accessed much easier by ambulances from non-central locations.
+Bridge dysfunctionalities do not seem to pose great influences (when comparing also with no damaged bridge scenarios), since in general there are many nearby alternatives.
+The Basarab Overpass (northwest of the center - labeled in Fig. 3) is the only bridge that, if inaccessible, could lead to a considerable increase in intervention times.
+Figure 5d is, although difficult to comprehend at first sight, important, since it provides a visual check upon the correlations between minimum intervention times and the number of hospitals that provide this time; if an area is green and is also hatched, this means that the area is close to multiple emergency hospitals, having lower vulnerability in case of medical emergencies.
+Data behind this type of map add additional understanding to the overall accessibility analysis, being, however, more demanding in their creation (requiring service area analysis per facility and counting of the number of overlapping polygons with a certain value).

+Figure 6 shows service area results for fire stations; the distribution of fire stations is more symmetrical in Bucharest than the distribution of hospitals, also with a unit in the city center ("Mihai Vodă" fire department), behind the Bucharest City Hall building.
+For the chosen scenario (typical traffic for Monday at 08:00 LT), the influence of this distribution can be seen south of Piaţa Unirii (Fig. 6b, zoomed-in map), where also boulevards are not expected to be blocked by debris, but to the north - toward Piaţa Universităţii and Piaţa Romană - post-earthquake congestion and road segment blockages are expected to significantly increase the travel times.
+To help in the effort of reducing the intervention times in the central area, the "Victoria Palace" fire department (devoted to the